Awesome-Technologies/synapse-admin/README.md

 ### Serving Synapse-Admin on a different path

+The path prefix where synapse-admin is served can only be changed during the build step.

+If you downloaded the source code, use `yarn build --base=/my-prefix` to set a path prefix.

+If you want to build your own Docker container, use the `BASE_PATH` argument.

-We do not support directly changing the path where Synapse-Admin is served.
+We do not support directly changing the path where Synapse-Admin is served in the pre-built Docker container.
 Instead please use a reverse proxy if you need to move Synapse-Admin to a different base path.
 If you want to serve multiple applications with different paths on the same domain, you need a reverse proxy anyway.

 Example for Traefik: